 On the Evolution of Multiple Jobholding in Canada

-The number of workers who hold more than one job (a.k.a. multiple jobholders) has increased recently in Canada.
-While this seems to echo the view that non-standard work arrangements are becoming pervasive, the increase has actually been trivial compared to the long-run rise of multiple jobholding that has occurred since the mid-1970s.
-In this paper, we document this historical evolution and provide a comprehensive account of its underlying dynamics.
+The number of workers who hold more than one job (a.k.a. multiple jobholders) has increased spectacularly in Canada since the mid-1970s – it has been multiplied by almost three.
+In this paper, we document this historical change and provide a comprehensive account of its dynamics.
 To this end, we use restricted-access panel micro-data from the Canadian labour force survey to construct transition probabilities in and out of multiple jobholding.
-We analyze these data through the lens of a trend decomposition that separates out the role of labour market inflows and outflows.
-The picture that emerges from our analysis is one of continued increases in the propensity of workers to take on second jobs.
-We argue that changes in technology and preferences could both be responsible for this evolution.
+We analyze these data through the lens of a trend decomposition that separates out the role of worker inflows and outflows.
+The upward trend in multiple jobholding is chiefly explained by the increased likelihood of single jobholders to pick up second jobs.
+While economic reasons remain important among the motives that push workers towards multiple jobholding, a more flexible hours schedule in the main job may explain why taking on a second job has become more frequent.

 JEL Classification: E24, J21, J22, J60